 Transportation from the Phnom Penh Airport

-Upon arrival at Phnom Pehn’s International Airport (airport code: PNH), you can take a bus, a train, a taxi, or tuk-tuk into the city.
-The airport is about 7 miles from the city center.
+Upon arrival at Phnom Pehn’s International Airport (airport code: PNH), you can take a bus, a train, a taxi, or a tuk-tuk into the city.
+The airport is about seven miles from the city center.

 If you’re on a super-tight travel budget, the cheapest option is to take a bus, which will cost less than .50 cents.
 Bus route number 3 will take you straight to Phasar Thmey Market, ending at the Night Market on Street 106.